-In addition to female B.latro being recognized by three additional large, feathery pleopods on the ventral surface of their abdomen, a marked size sexual dimorphism was observed (Fig. 5).
-Male thoracic length, ranged from 9 to 78 mm (mean 40.9 mm, median 48.8 mm), while female ranged from 6 to 76 mm (mean 30.6 mm, median 48.9 mm).
-Although the distributions of the two groups did not differ significantly (Mann–Whitney, n1 = 6182, n2 = 1994, p = 0.725 two-tailed), large males were significantly larger than female counterparts (Mann–Whitney of upper decile, n1 = 666, n2 = 197, p < 0.001).
-The mean size of both male and female individuals encountered showed two distinct peaks during the year, one between October and December, and another more pronounced between March and May (Fig. 3B).
+Marked size sexual dimorphism was observed (Fig. 5), with males being larger (mean male thoracic length: 40.9 mm; range: 9–78 mm; n = XXX) than females (mean: 30.6 mm; range: 6–76 mm; n = XXX).
+Although the distributions of males and females did not differ (n1 = 6182, n2 = 1994; p = 0.725; n = XXX), large males were significantly larger than females (Mann–Whitney of upper decile, n1 = 666, n2 = 197; p < 0.001; n = XXX).
+The mean size of both male and female individuals encountered showed two distinct and synchronous peaks during the year, one between October and December, and another more pronounced between March and May (Fig. 3B).

-The mean sizes were also found to be affected by the distance to shore.
-In general, females encountered close to shore were generally larger than those encountered inland.
-On the other hand, males found away from the coast were substantially larger than those encountered close to shore.
-This difference on male size between coastal and inshore habitats, however, becomes inconspicuous in December and January and from June to August (Fig. 3B).
-Furthermore, the size of males encountered close to new moon was significantly larger than that of males encountered close to full moon.
-In contrast, the size of encountered females showed no variation over the moon cycle (Fig. 4B).
+Mean size was also affected by the distance to shore, with females encountered close to shore being larger than those encountered inland.
+In contrast, males encountered inland were larger than those close to shore.
+This difference in males encountered, however, becomes inconspicuous in December and January and from June to August (Fig. 3B).
+Furthermore, males encountered close to new moon were larger than males encountered close to full moon while females showed no size variation over the lunar cycle (Fig. 4B).

 Moulting and reproduction

-Males over 30mm were found to exhibit a yearly cycle regarding the size of their pleon, with a clear peak in April and May (Fig. 6).
-In contrast, females encountered in November have the largest pleon with an additional less conspicuous peak of pleon expansion between May and July (Fig. 6).
-Throughout the monitoring period, few B. latro females (14 out of 2071 individuals in 12 out of 438 transect surveys) were ovigerous.
-Nevertheless, these observations consistently pointed out to a reproductive season between December and March with an increased probability to encounter females carrying eggs just before new moon (Fig. 7).
+Males over 30mm exhibited an annual cycle in pleon size, with a peak in April and May (Fig. 6), while female pleons were largest in November with a less conspicuous peak of pleon expansion between May and July (Fig. 6).
+Throughout the monitoring period, only 14 B. latro females (of 2071 individuals in 12 of 438 transect surveys) were ovigerous, but our data indicate a reproductive season between December and March with an increased probability of encountering females carrying eggs just before new moon (Fig. 7).

 DISCUSSION

-The density of Birgus latro has been stable in the survey location on Aldabra over the nine years of the study period.
-The stable population trend suggests that the B. latro population on Aldabra might be close to carrying capacity.
-However, we acknowledge that our study focused on only one island and other islands of Aldabra should be sampled to confirm this.
+Birgus latro density has been stable in the survey location on Aldabra over our nine-year study period.
+Although our study focussed on the island of Picard, this is representative of Aldabra as a whole and Aldabra’s other islands are uninhabited and even less disturbed so we do not expect B. latro populations to be declining on any of them.
+Nevertheless, similar surveys are advised on other islands of Aldabra to confirm this.

 We found substantial spatial and temporal heterogeneity on observed densities which suggests highly dynamic behaviours, likely in response to climate and resource competition.
 Despite being a dry coral atoll with relatively low primary productivity, Aldabra might potentially have one of the most significant B. latro populations worldwide, likely as a consequence of decades of protection.
 The only other two studied unexploited populations of B. latro have densities estimated at 147 ind. ha-1 (Enewetok, Marshall Islands, 5.85 km2; Helfman 1973) and 190 ind. ha-1 (Taiaro, French Polynesia, 12 km2; Chauvet & Kadiri-Jan 1999).
 However, these islands are relatively small when compared to Aldabra Atoll (35 ind. ha-1; 155km2).
 Christmas Island, a comparatively larger island (135 km2) where the B. latro population experiences limited exploitation, has densities estimated to be between 4−47 ind. ha-1; however Drew & Hansson (2014) reported significant decline.
 It is important to mention that the survey methodologies used for these above-mentioned assessments differ, and tended to be focused on areas known to be preferred by B. latro.